 Our SENCo (Special Educational Needs Co-ordinator) is Camilla Alton and she can be contacted on Mondays - Wednesdays either by calling the nursery on 020 8673 4055 or by email, email@example.com

-We work within the Wandsworth Guidance on Provision for Children with SEN in Mainstream Schools which explains the ways children with different additional needs are provided for within the school.
+We work within the Wandsworth Guidance on Provision for Children with SEND in Mainstream Schools which explains the ways children with different additional needs are provided for within the school.

 This report contains a lot of detailed information, including what you can expect when your child attends the nursery, how we will adapt the curriculum and teaching to support your child’s needs and how we will assess the progress of your child.

-You can also find more information regarding Wandsworth’s local SEN offer at:
+You can also find more information regarding Wandsworth’s local SEND offer at:

 Wandsworth Local Offer